Registration Deadline: For the full calendar of deadlines click here.

 -Detained in jail awaiting Grand Jury action or confined in prison after conviction for an offense other than a felony.

 OBTAINING AN ABSENTEE BALLOT

-In person: Applications for Absentee Ballots are available at your county board of elections.
+In person: Applications for Absentee Ballots are available at your County Board of Elections office.
 Applications must be delivered no later than the day before the election in person.

-By mail: Download a New York State Absentee Ballot Application Form and mail it to your county board no later than the seventh day before the election.
+By mail: Download an Absentee Ballot application and mail it to your county board no later than the seventh day before the election.
 You may also request an Absentee Ballot by sending a letter to your county board of elections.
 The letter must be received by your county board no earlier than 30 days and no later than seven days before the election.
 The letter must contain the following information:

 -the address where you are registered

 -an address where the ballot is to be sent

 -the reason for the request, and

 If you use this method an application form will be mailed with your ballot.
 The application form must be completed and returned with your ballot.